How to file a Request for Reconsideration (RfR)

 - You received a Property Assessment Change Notice that you believe is incorrect.

-Benefits of filing an RfR online through AboutMyProperty
+Benefits of filing a Request for Reconsideration online through AboutMyProperty

-Filing an RfR online through AboutMyProperty is the fastest way to start a review and you can check the status of your request anytime by logging into your account.
+Filing a Request for Reconsideration online through MPAC AboutMyProperty is the fastest way to start a review and you can check the status of your request anytime by logging into your account.
 Using the online submission form you can attach your “My Favourites Report” from the Browse My Neighbourhood section of the tool.
 You will also have the option to attach photos, sales information or other documents to support your request.

 Please have your supporting documentation ready before you begin.
 If you navigate away from the form, your information will not be saved.
 Once you submit your form, you will receive a summary email of your submission and your supporting documentation.